 (Hat tips and curtsies to several Charlottesvillians who shared their insights for this guide: Emily Charnock, Molly Scudder, Hilde Restad, Julie Basic, Bethany Blalock, and Amy Grady.)

 My recommendation is to mix and match – Charlottesville is a great place to make your own adventure by combining indoor and outdoor, historical and contemporary, urban and rustic fun.

 - Daytime at Monticello: If the weather is good bring some picnic supplies, park at the bottom of the Saunders-Monticello trail and walk up to Monticello’s visitor’s center.
-Have a picnic and take the complimentary van up to tour Jefferson’s creatively designed home and plantation.
+Have a picnic and take the complimentary van up to tour Jefferson’s creatively designed home.
 Walk back down to your car along beautiful tree-lined paths.
 Stop into Michie Tavern, a restored independence-era pub, for a beer.
 In the Fall combine this with a trip to Carter’s Mountain Apple Orchard – you can hike there to really earn your cider and donuts… but if you are also going to see Monticello or actually plan on apple picking you might want to drive.

 - Daytime at the University and Downtown: Start at the University/ Corner area.
 Have a morning coffee and scone at Para Coffee, walk to the Rotunda and peak inside, walk around the lawn/range and explore the Special Collections library to see what exhibit is showing.
 Then take the Free Trolley or walk down West Main St. stopping for lunch at Feast.
 Continue to the historic, pedestrian Downtown Mall to window (or really) shop at the many antique, book, design, and clothing stores.